garrettmflynn/accessify/README.md

 1. **erd / ers:** Basic Event-Related (De)Synchronization (i.e. motor imagery) Detection

 ## Roadmap
+0. Write an explanatory article that also can serve as a proof-of-concept (June 1st, 2022)
 1. Plug in Webgazer to detect where the user is looking on the screen.
 2. Implement Filter Bank Canonical Correlation Analysis (FBCCA) in **hightime**
 3. Test FBCCA algorithm on a single flashing stimulus